 Special Collections is an integral part of the teaching mission of Louisiana State University.
 Our materials and facilities are used every year as part of class visits by more than 2,500 students from a variety of disciplines.
 Such visits are opportunities for students to:

-Selected activities and assignments are showcased here.
+Selected activities and assignments are showcased on the left.
 Additional examples are available on request.

 Materials relevant to many course topics can be found in our collections.
 To learn more, explore the online catalog, the manuscript collection subject guides, and the LibGuide to Rare Books.
-Also feel free to contact a staff member.
+Also feel free to contact us to discuss your needs and ideas.